not-alone/OneDrive/README.md

     -v your_data_directory:/OneDriveData \
     notalone/onedrive-abraunegg:latest

-Once authenticated you can stop the sync process by ctrl+c, remove and restart the container in non-interactive mode.
+Once authenticated you can stop the sync process by ctrl+c, remove

-    docker rm your_contaner_name && \
+    docker rm your_contaner_name

+and restart the container in non-interactive mode.

     docker run -itd --name your_contaner_name \
     -e PUID=$(id -u) -e PGID=(id -g) \
     -v your_config_directory:/OneDriveConf \